Echiophis punctifer

-The stippled spoon-nose eel (Echiophis punctifer, also known as the spoon-nose eel or the snapper eel) is an eel in the family Ophichthidae (worm/snake eels).
+Echiophis punctifer, the stippled spoon-nose eel, spoon-nose eel or snapper eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Johann Jakob Kaup in 1859.
 It is a marine, tropical eel which is known from the western and eastern Atlantic Ocean, including the Gulf of Mexico, Cuba, northern South America, Senegal, and Angola.
 It dwells at a depth range of 40 to 100 m, and inhabits shallow bays and lagoons, in which it forms burrows in mud and sand.
 Males can reach a maximum total length of 180 cm, but more commonly reach a TL of 100 cm.

 The species epithet "punctifer", treated as a name in apposition, means "dotted" in Latin, and refers to the eel's colouration.

 The eel is pinkish in color and has small dots, similar to leopard print.
-This eel is commonly found in shallow waters of Acapulco and the surrounding area, although it can also be found elsewhere.